Alan Turing — "Up to a point, it is better to just let the snags [bugs] be there than to spend …"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"The human brain is a very complex machine, but it is still a machine."
+"The human intellect is a very powerful thing, but it has its limitations."

 Within collected quotes, exact original source not specified but widely attributed.